 It might be tempting to just tweet links to your own content.
 Don’t.
 Relentless self-promotion is annoying and actually quite counter-productive.

 By varying your tweets, commenting on industry issues and the news and interacting with others in the field, you will attract more followers and show that you are commercially aware.
 People will be much more likely to read your work if you show that you are passionate and that you’re not a robot sending out random links.
 But be careful not to tweet or retweet anything that might be considered libellous, offensive or plagiarism.
-It can be serious business.

 If you’re keen to pursue a career in marketing, advertising or PR, follow firms and agencies that you admire and highlight successful campaigns.
 Would-be journalists and publishers could comment on industry news and story treatment.